top of page

 More information

-For more information on the venue's accessibility see ThinkTank's access information page or get in touch with us for any unanswered queries.
+For more information on the venue's accessibility see Birmingham Library's access page or get in touch with us for any unanswered queries.
 We are committed to making Reexhibiting the Museum an inclusive and accessible event for all.

 SH648 (4).png